ohcrider/ohcrider.github.io/resume-en.md

 ##### The third company

 Time | 2016.7-2020.7
-Project name | Facebook page game related
+Project Name | Facebook page game related
 Framework | ES6, VueJS, Webpack, React, Redux (system MacOS, development tool Atom) Project Description | Mainly responsible for the main website of the web game and the maintenance of some internal systems Responsibility Description | Front-end Architecture